aws/s2n-tls/docs/BUILD.md

 - [**`CMAKE_BUILD_TYPE`**](https://cmake.org/cmake/help/latest/variable/CMAKE_BUILD_TYPE.html): Sets the build type.
   - `Release`: Produce an optimized s2n-tls library artifact without debug info.
 Use this option to build s2n-tls for use in production.
   - `Debug`: Produce an unoptimized library artifact with debug info.
-Use this option for developing s2n-tls.
+Use this option for developing with s2n-tls.
 The debug symbols produced with this build work with GDB and other utilities for debugging.
 - [**`CMAKE_INSTALL_PREFIX`**](https://cmake.org/cmake/help/latest/variable/CMAKE_INSTALL_PREFIX.html): Specifies the install directory for the s2n-tls library artifacts.
 Default: `/usr/local`
 - [**`CMAKE_PREFIX_PATH`**](https://cmake.org/cmake/help/latest/variable/CMAKE_PREFIX_PATH.html): Specifies the directories that CMake will search for library dependencies.
 Use this option to link s2n-tls to a specific libcrypto.
 See [Building with a specific libcrypto](#building-with-a-specific-libcrypto) for more information.
 - [**`BUILD_SHARED_LIBS`**](https://cmake.org/cmake/help/latest/variable/BUILD_SHARED_LIBS.html): Specifies the type of s2n-tls library artifact produced by the build, either static or shared.
 Default: `OFF`, for a static library.
 Set to `ON`, for a shared library.